Inform them your money problems mean you can't pay your bills.

 Remember they know from your credit report exactly how much you owe them and others.
 Do not mislead them It will not work.

 ASK THEM TO SEND YOU A WRITTEN AGREEMENT:

-It is advisable to get a written confirmation of the agreement.
+It is advisable to get a written debt settlement negotiation letter of the agreement.
 You can prepare a brief summary of your telephone conversation and send it to the person you spoke with (by fax or by registered mail).

 How To Lower Your Credit Card debt, Monthly Payments and Interest Costs and/or get an extended deferral of your debts and reduce the amount you owe.
 Negotiate with your creditors.

 Yes, You Can Reduce Your Debt And Interest Payments

 How you can negotiate debt to lower monthly payments and interest